The Old Model Was Binary. The New One Has Levels.

 Fail: "I don't have information on that" or a hallucination.

-Diagnosis: If you fail, you are Level 1.
+If you fail, you're Level 1.

 Step 2: The Understanding Test (Level 2 Check)

-Prompt: "How much does [Brand Name] cost?" or "What are the top 3 features of [Brand Name]?".
+Prompt: "How much does [Brand Name] cost?" or "What are the top 3 features of [Brand Name]?"

 Pass: The model quotes your current pricing and specific features accurately.